Restless Legs Syndrome: Causes, Symptoms, Treatment

-- Restless legs syndrome affects both sexes but is more common in women and may begin at any age, even in young children.
-Most people who are affected severely are middle-aged or older.
+- Restless legs syndrome affects both sexes, but is more common in women and may begin at any age, even in young children.
+Most people who are impacted severely are middle-aged or older.

 - RLS is even more common in individuals with iron deficiency, pregnancy and end-stage renal disease.
 The National Sleep Foundation's 1998 Sleep in America poll showed that up to 25 percent of pregnant women developed RLS during the third trimester.

 - Approximately 80 to 90% of people with RLS also have periodic limb movement disorder (PLMD), which causes slow "jerks" or flexions of the affected body part.
 These occur during sleep (PLMS - periodic limb movement while sleeping) or while awake (PLMW - periodic limb movement while waking).

 RLS is generally a lifelong condition for which there is no cure.
 Nevertheless, current therapies can control the disorder, minimizing symptoms and increasing periods of restful sleep.
 Symptoms may gradually worsen with age, although the decline may be somewhat faster for individuals who also suffer from an associated medical condition.
 In addition, some individuals have remissions, periods in which symptoms decrease or disappear for days, weeks, or months, although symptoms usually eventually reappear.
 A diagnosis of RLS does not indicate the onset of another neurological disease, such as Parkinson's disease.

 Subtopics and Associated Subjects

 |Restless Legs Syndrome (RLS) Linked to Cardiovascular Disease|

 Research showing that RLS is a serious condition with increased risk of cardiovascular disease.